Notes to the consolidated financial statements

 Millions of US Dollars, unless otherwise stated

 Organisation and principal activities.
-Joint Stock Company (“JSC”) “Siberian Coal Energy Company” (“SUEK” or the “Company”) was founded on 1 December 1999.
+Joint Stock Company («JSC») «Siberian Coal Energy Company» («SUEK» or the «Company») was founded on 1 December 1999.
 The Company and its subsidiaries are collectively referred to as the Group.
 The address of registered office is Dubininskaya st. 53, bld.
 7, Moscow, Russian Federation.
-The principal activity of the Group is the extraction and sale of coal.
+The principal activities of the Group are the extraction and sale of coal and generation and sales of electricity, heat and capacity.

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.